sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 psql -U NW@northwind-oracle-to-psql -h northwind-oracle-to-psql.postgres.database.azure.com -d NW < schema\tables\INDEXES_NW-psql.sql
 ```

 9. Before migrating views in the next task, let us verify that table data has been properly migrated.
-Enter pgAdmin as the NW user.
+Enter pgAdmin and connect to the database as the NW user.
 To use its Query Tool, select **Query Tool** under the **Tools** dropdown.

     ![Entering query tool](./media/entering-query-tool.png)